Neutrino phenomenology in the flavored NMSSM without domain wall problems: Neutrino masses and trimaximal mixing

-which may be compared with (\ref{e}).
-Now we turn to calculate the light neutrino masses by applying the type-I seesaw formula $m_{\nu }^{\prime }=m_{D}^{T}\tilde{M}_{R}^{-1}m_{D}$.
-The Dirac mass matrix is the same as before--see eq. (\ref{md})--while the Majorana neutrino mass matrix $\tilde{M}_{R}$ is the one obtained after adding the perturbation term (\ref{ma2}).
-Since $\tilde{M}_{R}$ is diagonalized by $U_{TM_{2}}$ given in eq. (\ref{tm}), the inverse Majorana neutrino mass is now given by
+Now we turn to calculate the light neutrino masses by applying the type-I seesaw formula $m_{\nu }=m_{D}^{T}M_{R}^{-1}m_{D}$.
+Since $M_{R}$ is diagonalized by $U_{TM_{2}}$ given in Eq. (\ref{tm}), the inverse Majorana neutrino mass is now given by